-Strenuous exercise can tear the meniscus, a layer of cartilage in the knee — and certain gentle exercises may help with recovery.
+Strenuous exercise can tear the meniscus, a layer of cartilage in the knee.
+Gentle exercises may help with recovery.
 Examples of meniscus tear exercises include mini squats, standing heel raises, and hamstring curls.

 Below, we look into this injury and describe nine exercises that may help strengthen and rebuild a torn meniscus.
 Be sure to consult a doctor before trying them.

 The meniscus is a layer of cartilage in the knee with several important

 - distribute loads across the knee joint